zitunstu24/16s_species/README.md

 3. Further proccessing (e.g species names) in R
 4. processed data will be found in inputs folder

+# bechmarking

+data was analysed and benchmarked by dada2, quiime2 and blastn.

+codes for benchmarking will be updated soon

 # quick start
 1. git clone https://github.com/zitunstu24/16s_species